UDOOboard/Vision-Docs/docs/04_Basic_Setup/01_Find_IP_Address.md

 ## Overview

-We’ll find out how to discover the IP address associated with your UDOO Vision.
+We’ll find out how to discover the IP address associated with your UDOO VISION.
 The [IP address](https://en.wikipedia.org/wiki/IP_address) is a number that uniquely identifies a device in a network.
-It will be useful to know which IP your UDOO Vision is assigned to for connecting to it remotely.
+It will be useful to know which IP your UDOO VISION is assigned to for connecting to it remotely.
 There are various way to find the private IP Address, so let’s get started.

 ## First method: Command Line

-If your UDOO Vision is connected to a screen, you can simply find the IP Address of the board using the tool exploited by the OS you are using.
+If your UDOO VISION is connected to a screen, you can simply find the IP Address of the board using the tool exploited by the OS you are using.

 <div>
  <ul id="ip-examples" class="nav nav-tabs" role="tablist">